feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

 original dataframe.
 Third, it has the methods `fit()` and `transform()` that make it compatible with the Scikit-learn's `Pipeline` and cross-validation functions.

+Note that to be compatible with LagFeatures, the dataframe's index must have unique values and no NaN.

 Examples
 --------